Why does laundry dried outdoors smell so good?

 Outdoor-dried laundry does not always smell good.

 Agricultural spreading happens across rural areas in early spring and late summer.
-Ammonia, hydrogen sulfide, and other volatile compounds from manure and slurry can travel significant distances from spreading events and settle on damp fabric.
-The smell can persist through a wash cycle.
-When spreading is happening nearby, bringing laundry in is the smart move.
+Ammonia, hydrogen sulfide, and other volatile compounds from manure and slurry can travel significant distances from spreading events and settle on damp fabric and the smell can persist through a wash cycle.
+When spreading is happening, bringing laundry in is the smart move.

 Wildfire smoke, a bonfire or even a stinky barbeque can spoil a good drying day.
 Smoke contains polycyclic aromatic hydrocarbons (PAHs) that penetrate fabric and are difficult to wash out afterward.
 During active smoke events, the clothesline is not a good option regardless of what the weather looks like.